Dipika Khullar

 Dipika Khullar, Marcelo Aberle, Ninad Kulkarni, Yash Shah

-AWS Machine Learning Blog, December 2022
+AWS Machine Learning Blog, 2022